Our Fatal Medical Negligence Solicitors are by your side at every step. We can assist you to get the justice and compensation you deserve.

 Our Medical Fatality Claims Expertise

-Chambers UK 2025 rank the department in Band 1 in the Midlands and state ‘an impressive practice group with a growing presence across the West Midlands.
+Chambers UK 2026 rank the department in Band 1 in the Midlands and state “an impressive practice group with a growing presence across the West Midlands.
 The team offers specialist advice across the full gamut of clinical negligence mandates, with particular experience in cases of surgical error, delayed diagnosis and failure to supervise those at risk of suicide.
-The firm is additionally skilled in cases relating to post-surgical negligence, brain injury and fatal claims.’
+The firm is additionally skilled in cases relating to post-surgical negligence, brain injury and fatal claims.”

-Lanyon Bowdler were shortlisted at the 2024 Personal Injury Awards for Clinical Negligence Team of the Year, having also been shortlisted in 2022 and previously winning the award in 2018.
+Lanyon Bowdler were shortlisted at the 2024 Personal Injury Awards for Outstanding Case of the Year, having also been shortlisted for the Team of the Year award in 2022 which they had previously won in 2018.

 Department head Beth Heath, won Clinical Negligence Lawyer of the Year in 2022.